How Clients Make Payments and Activate Subscriptions

 Next, the client will add their payment information.

-Note: If you have chosen to only be paid via ACH (bank account) or only via credit card, the client will not see only one option displayed in the screenshot below.
+Note: If you have chosen to only be paid via ACH (bank account) or only via credit card, the client will see only that option displayed in the screenshot below.

 Once an invoice is paid or a subscription authorized, the client will receive a confirmation on their screen and receive a confirmation notice via email.
-A successfully authorized subscription will also display as Active:
+A successfully authorized subscription will display in AdvicePay as Active: